Bolthouse Farms’ Green Goodness Smoothie Contains ‘Forever Chemicals,’ Class Action Says

 Want to stay in the loop on class actions that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter here.

-According to the 45-page lawsuit, the company heavily promotes its Green Goodness product as a healthy “100% Fruit Juice Smoothie” that’s free of artificial ingredients and containing almost three servings of fruit in one bottle.
+The 45-page Bolthouse Farms PFAS lawsuit says that the company heavily promotes its Green Goodness product as a healthy “100% Fruit Juice Smoothie” that’s free of artificial ingredients and containing almost three servings of fruit in one bottle.
 However, independent testing by the New York-based plaintiff showed that the product contains PFAS, a group of toxic man-made chemicals linked to numerous harmful health and environmental effects, the suit claims.

 Commonly known as “forever chemicals” because they accumulate in the body over time, PFAS are well-understood to be damaging at even low levels of exposure, the complaint relays.
 Studies show that exposure to these synthetic chemicals can lead to reproductive complications, developmental concerns in children, increased risk of cancer, immune system deficiencies, and numerous other adverse health conditions, the filing explains.